Extensive Yucatan and Merida intro and must sees

 - Or how about staying at the hotel ranked by Prix Versalles 2017 as the best hotel in the world: Chablé Resort and enjoy its luxury-nature mix, spa and its restaurant by the renown Mexican chef Jorge Vallejo.

-- camping inside some reserve or the beach (you may be interested in reading An Adventure at OxWatz)
+- camping inside some reserve or the beach (you'll love this experience)

-- hotels and cabins / eco spas, Mayan villages or rural accommodations, find here some - the southern state is most popular for cabins, including: Peto, Sihunchen and others
+- hotels and cabins / eco spas, Mayan villages or rural accommodations: Contact us or check here an example - either close to Merida or head to the south, including: Peto, Sihunchen and others